hail-is/hail/docs/commands/splitmulti.md

 <div class="cmdsubsection">
 ### VCF Info Fields:

 Hail does not split annotations in the info field.
 This means that if a multiallelic site with info.AC value `[10, 2]` is split, each split site will contain the same array `[10, 2]`.
-The provided annotation `va.aIndex` can be used to select the value corresponding to the split allele's position:
+The provided allele index annotation `va.aIndex` can be used to select the value corresponding to the split allele's position:

 ```
 $ hail importvcf 1kg.vcf.bgz
     splitmulti
-    filtervariants expr -c 'va.info.AC[va.aIndex] < 10' --remove
+    filtervariants expr -c 'va.info.AC[va.aIndex - 1] < 10' --remove
 ```

 **VCFs split by Hail and exported to new VCFs may be incompatible with other tools, if action is not taken first.**  Since the "Number" of the arrays in split multiallelic sites no longer matches the structure on import ("A" for 1 per allele, for example), Hail will export these fields with number ".".